 LogicMonitor categorizes alerts into one of three alert severity levels: critical, error, or warning.
-As discussed in Tuning Alert Thresholds for Datapoints, you can configure the various thresholds for a metric that, when crossed, will trigger a particular severity level.
+When configuring alerting conditions for various aspects of your environment, you can assign alert severity levels as appropriate.
 As discussed next, alert severities are intended to provide an indication of how serious an issue is and, therefore, how promptly it needs to be addressed.

 A critical level alert should be a worst-case scenario – there is an issue that requires attention.
 They are designed to be reactive alerts, meaning someone should react to these alerts as soon as possible.